testground/testground/infra/k8s/README.md

 export ZONES=eu-central-1a
 ```

-4. Generate the cluster spec
+4. Generate the cluster spec.
+You could reuse it next time you create a cluster.

 ```
 kops create cluster \